 Danler wrote her novel while waitressing at Union Square Care and attending The New School for her MFA, so she very much drew on her own experiences, though Tess is not a carbon copy of the author.
 Danler told NPR that while she does have a lot in common with Tess, "[Tess] quickly became a character, and is in many ways much better and much worse at life than I was at that age."

 She also told told The Paris Review that Tess is actually more like the young women she saw working at her restaurants than herself, though Tess is also a lot like Danler "in some ways," like trying to find a new life in New York.

 3. It's part sexual awakening.

-In the novel, Tess is caught in a love triangle with a bartender named Jake and a waitress named Simone, both coworkers.
+In the novel, Tess is caught in an affair with a bartender named Jake.
 "Sex is the undercurrent of the whole book, because what we're really investigating is Tess's appetites across the board," Danler told NPR in the same interview mentioned above.
 "And also her becoming more of a woman, this transition from girlhood to womanhood."

-At this point, there are no casting announcements to share, though we can expect those to roll out over the next several months.
-There is also no timeline for a release, but mid-2018 is likely the earliest it would air on Starz.
+At this point, there are no casting announcements to share, though we can expect those to roll out over the next several months, as Starz's CEO also said in the series order announcement, "We look forward to announcing our Tess, Jake, Simone and Howard soon."
+There is also no timeline for a release yet.